Conditional Dsicharge and Absolute Discharge

 The conditional and absolute discharge exists because there are situation in which it is clear that the person who was arrested is guilty of the crime but where it would serve no public interest to convict the person and give them a criminal record.

-There are many reasons this may be the case but generally the discharged is used for situations that are not terribly serious.
-Suppose, for instance, someone was arrested for possession of marijuana but after an examination of the facts is turned out that the marijuana did not belong to the accused and the person has almost no contact with the illegal substance in their regular lives.
+There are many reasons this may be the case but generally the discharge is used for situations that are not terribly serious.
+Suppose, for instance, someone was arrested for possession of marijuana.
 Now imagine the accused was a single parent struggling to support their family and it was clear that a permanent criminal record would result in the loss of the person’s job.
+Since marijuana today is legal it is no longer a problem but prior to legalization good people were being given criminal records for no good reason whatsoever.

 In a case like this the judge would have the option of giving a discharge since there would be no public interest in ruining the person’s life over such a trivial matter.
 Add to it the fact that the children would suffer as a result of the parent having a criminal record and it’s clear that there is no benefit to the state by saddling the person with a conviction.